Mahathir names 3 ministers; says he prevented Najib from leaving country

 Seven other ministerial positions have not been decided, Mahathir said.

-When asked if he instructed the Immigration Department to impose a travel ban on former prime minister Najib Razak and his wife, Mahathir said yes.
+When asked if he instructed the Immigration Department to impose a travel ban on former prime minister Najib Razak and his wife, he said yes.

-"It is true that I prevented Najib and his wife from (leaving) the country," he said.
+"It is true that I prevented Najib from leaving – he and his wife," Mahathir said.

 There is sufficient evidence for an investigation into things done by the former prime minister, he said, adding that the rule of law will apply.